brunoais/CliArgsParser/README.md

 #### Unknown argument

-If the arguments you provide do not have a name starting with '-', the library can identify arguments (arguments starting with `-`) that cannot be identified.
-To do that, use the `.unknownArgCallback()` method on the parser.
+If all arguments you provide does not have a name starting without a hyphen ('-'), the library can identify arguments (arguments starting with `-`) that cannot be identified.
+You may define a callback for such event using the method `.unknownArgCallback()` method on the parser instance.

 ### How callbacks are called